HRT: which type is right for you?

 This is a good start because HRT is very effective in combatting night sweats, hot flushes, mood swings and more, and overall is very safe.
 The next step is to choose the right type of HRT for you.

 HRT comes in different forms, including tablets, gels, patches and pessaries, and many women feel confused by the options available to them.
 However, choosing the right dose and delivery of HRT will be of huge benefit in helping you deal effectively with your menopausal symptoms.

 It is important to consider, with your doctor or other medical professional, your age, medical history and overall health when deciding which type of HRT to try.
 We are all individuals and just because one type of HRT works for someone else does not mean it is best for you.
 It may be a case of trial and error, trying different options before making a final choice.

 Knowing more about HRT, the different forms and who they are most suited to will help.
-See our guide below to point you in the right direction:

 What is HRT?

 Firstly, it is good to understand what HRT is.
 HRT replaces the female hormones that a woman’s ovaries no longer produce due to the menopause.
 It involves supplying two main hormones: estrogen and progestogen (a synthetic version of the hormone progesterone).

 Estrogen is a sex hormone that has many roles in the body, including building up womb lining during the menstrual cycle, maintaining bone health and protecting against heart disease.
 Progesterone is important for egg fertilisation and maintaining a pregnancy.

 HRT involves either taking both of these hormones (combined HRT) or just taking estrogen (estrogen-only HRT) and it can be delivered in different ways.

 So which form of HRT is right for you?